 The College-To-Career series of courses, offered by the Department of Education (EDU), are designed to provide Wake Forest students a unique opportunity in higher education.
 Students receive course credit to explore personal attributes that influence future academic and professional decisions and to consider the factors that create a meaningful, fulfilling life after Wake Forest.
-A series of College-to-Career courses are envisioned, with four currently available to students.

 View the video to hear Wake Forest University students discuss their experience in the College to Career courses.

 Students experience thought-provoking activities that help them understand their personal strengths, interests, and beliefs, which strengthen their ability to make sound decisions.
 Students consider their values and the influences that have helped them attain their current goals.
 They explore and understand the majors that are offered at WFU and how majors relate to career options.
 Students also consider the elements of the lifestyle they wish to have in the future.
 Through reading Authentic Happiness by psychologist Martin Seligman, students consider what their definition of happiness may include.
 Students earn 1.5 credits for this half-semester course.
 The course is open to all students after their first semester of their first-year, and is encouraged for second-year students.

 EDU 220.
 Options in the World of Work

 Many young adults considering life after college ask themselves: “What kind of work is out there for me?”
 In EDU 220, students begin the crucial task of understanding the range of careers available and considering which careers will best align with their interests and needs.
 Students conduct a series of informational interviews with professionals, begin to build a professional network and explore the range of careers and career paths.
 In this half-semester, 1.5 credit course, students access the tools to explore and understand the world of work and take a closer examination of the options that are most intriguing. edu 220 is open to all students, but it is suggested for sophomores or juniors who have completed EDU 120.